Half Moon, Herne Hill: History

-In August 1898, the International Brewers' Journal reports that the new owner of the Half Moon, Thomas Cason, appeared in court claiming that he was induced by misrepresentation as to the takings of the public house when entering into a contract of purchase to buy it for the agreed sum of £64,000 in 1897.
+In August 1898, the International Brewers' Journal reported that the new owner of the Half Moon, Thomas Cason, appeared in court claiming that he was induced by misrepresentation as to the takings of the public house when entering into a contract of purchase to buy it for the agreed sum of £64,000 in 1897.
 After appointing a manager, Mr. Davis, of considerable experience, he stated that he found that he could not take anything like the figures that had been represented to him.
 The jury without retiring returned a verdict for the defendant, Mr. Wm.
 Arthur Hine, who gave evidence that the plaintiff had nearly given up the cheap dinners to workmen, had changed the staff, and removed a Freemasons' Lodge from the house.
 Judgment was entered accordingly with costs.

-In December 1899, social reformer Charles Booth notes that the Half Moon pub had sold "a year or so ago" for £64,000.
+In December 1899, social reformer Charles Booth noted that the Half Moon pub had sold "a year or so ago" for £64,000.
 This was a huge sum considering that houses in neighbouring Stradella Road cost less than £1,000 at this time.
 He adds that "Jones does not think it can pay".
 The 'Jones' referred to is undoubtedly the local Police Constable Jones, with whom Booth went walking the area.
 Booth describes the Half Moon pub in his 1899 notes as "an elaborate, florid, large, newly decorated public house".

 In September 1907, a barman named Joseph Kemp, going upstairs to his bedroom at the Half Moon Public House, fell over the banisters, and died from his injuries a few seconds after being picked up.
 In 1908, Edith Smith, barmaid at the Half Moon Hotel, Herne Hill, gives evidence at the Old Bailey in a case of counterfeit coinage stating, "The "Half Moon" is a large house and was rebuilt some years ago.
 There are six bars ... the front bar, or public bar ... is quite open and there are no screens round it."
 She states that the pub is never busy in the afternoon, that she usually serves in the saloon bar, and that "a glass of ale and a screw of tobacco" costs two pence.
 The pub at this time is also described as having a cash register.

 In 1921, Brixton Chess Club began convening in the Half Moon, and the club marked the change of venue by inviting the famous Russian chess player Eugene Znosko-Borovsky to give a simultaneous exhibition (simul) there on Thursday 21 April.